 The Roman numeral is the analytical component and it represents the analyst’s opinion of what they "hear" as the chord's root.
-So, a Roman numeral V in the key of C means the analysts believes the chord's root is G, regardless of what happens to be in the bass.
+So, a Roman numeral V in the key of C means the analyst believes the chord's root is G, regardless of what happens to be in the bass.

 Lines between figures are an analytical device.
 They simply communicate the literal (or implied) motion a single line.
-If you imagined they they were arrows instead of lines, they're meaning might be clearer.
+If you imagined they were arrows instead of lines, they're meaning might be clearer.
 For example, 4→3 means a 4th above the bass moved to a 3rd above the bass.
 Typically, this happens in the same instrument or voice part, so the alto, for example, would be singing both notes.
 It's tradition to use lines instead of arrows though.
-Often enough, analysts still use lines between figures to show implied motion.
+Often enough, analysts often use lines between figures to show implied motion.
 This is helpful when a harmonic event is a clear paradigm, but the composer has altered the paradigm's voice leading in the given musical situation.
 It's okay to use parentheses here to show the implied nature of the motion.

 Six-four chords embellish more structural chords.
 They shouldn't get their own Roman numeral, instead they are shown in relation to some other Roman numeral.
 The following notations can be used to indicate the type of six-four chord.
-Use figured bass symbols as usual and then single letter to identify its type below (C, A, P, or N).
+Use figured-bass symbols as usual and then single letter to identify its type below (C, A, P, or N).
 You can also write out the whole word.
-As usual, lines between figured bass symbols are used to show stepwise motion between two notes (see the section on "Lines between figures vs no lines" for more details).
+As usual, lines between figured-bass symbols are used to show stepwise motion between two notes (see the section on "Lines between figures vs no lines" for more details).

 |Cadential Six Four||V||V C|

 |Neighbor Six Four||I||I N|